ChrisMuir/MMA-Data-Scrape/README.md

 1. `0-wiki_ufcbouts.R` scrapes the results of every UFC fight from Wikipedia.
 2. `1-wiki_ufcfighters.R` scrapes the details of every fighter that has ever fought in the UFC and has a Wikipedia page.
 Fighter details include: age, height, reach, wins/losses, nationality, team/camp association, etc.
-3. `wiki_ufcbouts_func_calls.R` houses all custom functions used in ufcbouts scrape file.
+3. `wiki_ufcbouts_functions.R` houses all custom functions used in ufcbouts scrape file.
-4. `wiki_ufcfighters_func_calls.R` houses all custom functions used in ufcfighters scrape file.
+4. `wiki_ufcfighters_functions.R` houses all custom functions used in ufcfighters scrape file.

 Instructions
 ------------